STF1998/Desk20/report/systemImplementation.md

 ## Docker

-It was important during the development of our application to have a consistent environment to deploy the application, particularly as there was a split between MacOS and Windows in the team.
+It was important during the development of our application to have a consistent environment for deployment, particularly as there was a split between MacOS and Windows in the team.

 An open source tool called Docker was used to create a consistent runtime environment which the team could use to deploy our application for testing.